algobulls/algobulls_help_site/docs/member/Books/fundbook.md

 The Fund Book displays all the charges that have been applied to your account.
 Your most recent charges are displayed first, followed by earlier charges farther down the page.

-* View all transactions made
+* View all transactions made.
-* Check plans that are currently active
+* Check plans that are currently active.
-* View total AlgoBulls money that has been used & your current wallet balance
+* View total AlgoBulls money that has been used & your current wallet balance.

 The Fund Book displays the `Number of Transactions` made, `Total AlgoBulls Money` that has been used, `plans` that are currently active and your `current wallet balance`.